saltukalakus/idiomatic-rust-snippets/src/algorithms/dynamic-programming/matrix-chain-multiplication.md

-### Matrix Chain Multiplication (WIP)
+### Matrix Chain Multiplication

-Matrix Chain Multiplication is a classic example of dynamic programming.
-The goal is to find the most efficient way to multiply a given sequence of matrices.
-The problem is not to perform the multiplications but to decide the order in which to perform the multiplications.
+Matrix Chain Multiplication is a classic dynamic programming problem that determines the most efficient way to multiply a sequence of matrices.
+The goal is not to perform the actual multiplications, but to find the order that minimizes the total number of scalar multiplications.
+For example, with matrices of dimensions 10x30, 30x5, and 5x60, different parenthesizations result in different numbers of operations.

-### Problem Explanation

-Given a sequence of matrices, the task is to find the most efficient way to multiply these matrices together.
-The efficiency is measured in terms of the number of scalar multiplications needed.

-For example, if you have matrices A, B, and C of dimensions 10x30, 30x5, and 5x60 respectively, you need to determine the order of multiplication that minimizes the total number of scalar multiplications.

-### Dynamic Programming Solution

-The dynamic programming approach involves breaking the problem into smaller subproblems and solving each subproblem only once, storing the results for future use.

-### Steps:

-1. Define the cost of multiplying matrices from index `i` to `j` as `m[i][j]`.
+The algorithm builds a table `m` where `m[i][j]` represents the minimum cost of multiplying matrices from index `i` to `j`.
+It considers all possible split points to find the optimal parenthesization.
-2. Initialize the cost of multiplying one matrix as zero, i.e., `m[i][i] = 0`.
-3. Use a nested loop to calculate the minimum cost for chains of increasing length.
-4. Store the results in a table and use them to build up the solution for the entire chain.

 ```rust
 fn matrix_chain_order(p: &[usize]) -> Vec<Vec<usize>> {